sabrinahu5/CS50-Final-Project/README.md

 For Schedule:
 - pip3 install schedule
+- pip3 install APScheduler

-We used a total of X files, divided between .html, .css, .py, and .db files.
+We used a total of 12 files, divided between .html, .css, .py, and .db files.
 - **layout.html** codes the general template that each individual page in the website uses
 - Users interact with **add, index (homepage), login, and register.html**, which correspond to the respective pages on the website
 - **apology.html** will pop up for users if their inputs (in any part of the website that asks for an input) are invalid